 3. Machine Learning & AI:

+Between production statistics and sales figures, you’re already dealing with a lot of numbers.
+But tracking all matter of analytics from employee behavior to manufacturing output will highlight ways to improve processes and training across the company.
+When you incorporate integrated workflows, mobile collaboration, and analytics in your digital workplace, a mountain of data gives insight on how well things are running.
+By evaluating those figures, you’re able to streamline the steps in your manufacturing process to increase profits and reduce costs.
 Employee analytics can spotlight production opportunities you may have missed.
 Noting times when employee productivity is at its peak may influence changes in daily scheduling, and lags in productivity may indicate potential for diverting resources to other projects.
 Overall, the more information the better, both in terms of profit and your people.

 See how Beekeeper’s internal communication app digitally transformed manufacturing company Seaboard Foods.
 Download the case study below.